amadebusuyi/Amablog/README.md

 - Have a web server that can run Linux, Apache, MySql and PHP (LAMP) installed
 - Clone or download this repo
 - Create a mysql database with the information in "amablog.sql".
 You may need to update the information in "inc/conn.php" to match database information.
+- Edit "routes.php" and change "$sitename" to the name you give the application on your local device.